Seyi38/Upstream_Transit_link_Report/README.md

 6. We iterate over the csv files in the path and performed the following for each iteration:
   a.
 Corresponding organisation name for each ASN number is gotten using the map function and stored in a         new column
   b.
 Replaced "0" with the name of the ISP
   c.
-Export to excel and add '_Export' to the imported file name as the name of the exported files
+Add '_Export' to the imported file name as the name of the exported files and export to excel.

-## CONCLUSION
-Each